 Financial instruments which potentially subject the Company to concentrations of credit risk consists principally of cash amounts on deposit with financial institutions.
 At times, the Company's cash in banks is in excess of the Federal Deposit Insurance corporation ("FDIC") insurance limit.
 The Company has not experienced any loss as a result of these deposits.

 Major Customers

-For the years ended December 31, 2022, September 30, 2021, and the transition period ended December 31, 2021, there was no single customer that generated 10% or more of the Company's revenue.
+For the years ended December 31, 2023 and 2022, there was no single customer that generated 10% or more of the Company's revenue.